Caiyeon/goldfish/README.md

 npm install
 npm run dev

-# a browser window/tab should open, pointing directly to goldfish
+# open up your browser and go to localhost:8001

 # "-dev" disables many security standards.
 DO NOT USE -dev IN PRODUCTION!